The Best CBD Products for Pets

 - Look for products that extract their CBD using CO2 or alcohol, rather than other methods that can leave behind toxic chemicals.

-- It is easiest to administer CBD in a liquid form so look for CBD as a tincture.
-This will allow you to simply add drops to your dog’s treats or food and you can easily adjust the drops as necessary.
-Chews are another option.
+- Chews, biscuits, treats, and oil tend to be the easiest way to administer CBD.
+Tinctures will allow you to simply add drops to your pet’s treats or food and you can easily adjust the drops as necessary.
+Chews and treats are another option.
+Capsules tend to be more difficult to administer as you have to hide it in their food, and some animals will eat around it.

 Regarding storing your CBD products, oils and chews should be kept at room temperature, and avoid direct sunlight and light, as you don’t want to change the chemical composition of the product.